-Learning to be free to be happy can be practiced in many ways.
-Visualize these methods and do some small exercises every day.
+The second of our ways to be happy is achieved by learning to be free.
+Visualize these methods and do some quick exercises every day.

-- Throughout your day, you should dedicate at least two hours to yourself: read, walk, meditate, write, rest, etc…
+- Throughout your day, you should devote at least two hours to yourself: reading, walking, meditating, writing, resting, etc…

 - Do activities that allow you to connect with yourself.
 This will help you feel good, calm, and balanced.

 - At the same time, visualize those who offend you, take your liberty, those you don’t like, and those who don’t respect you.
 React to this.
 Set limits.
 Discover how you can find true happiness little by little.

 No one can face their fears if they don’t identify them first.

 - We often don’t want to identify them because sometimes it’s much easier to stay in our comfort zones.

 Why should I change jobs?
 I know that they treat me badly, but isn’t it “better the devil you know than the devil you don’t”?